 I knew when I said those words to Butterfly that day that I was both quite justified in my feelings as well as a big fat hypocrite.
 On the one hand, I didn’t want her to be angry at me for no reason when she should have been angry at Greta for her obvious display of tastelessness.
 However, my reaction to Louis this afternoon is proof that no one can even look sideways at my Butterfly without incurring my wrath.
-I think there’s a slight difference in the situations, though, in that I was not angry with Butterfly as a result of the undue attention that she was receiving from Mr. Millfeld.
+I think there’s a slight difference in the situations, though, in that I wasn’t angry with Butterfly as a result of the undue attention that she was receiving from Mr. Millfeld.
 She, however, was quite salty with me about the unwanted attention from Ms. Ellison.
-So I stand by my original belief that I was completely justified in my feelings.
+So, I stand by my original belief that I was completely justified in my feelings.

 I crawl into the bed behind her.
-I want to make love to her, but I know that she will be rising early with the ladies to get a head start on the Black Friday shoppers.
+I want to make love to her, but I know that she’ll be rising early with the ladies to get a head start on the Black Friday shoppers.
 I move her hair away from her face and gently kiss her ear and her neck.
 She whimpers softly and snuggles back into me, her body fitting perfectly against mine.
 This woman is femininity incarnate, the composition of everything perfect about Woman… and she is mine…

 … My Butterfly.